 Waverly is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Georgia.
 With a population of 281 people and just one neighborhood, Waverly is the 457th largest community in Georgia.
 There's nothing like the smell of a brand new house, and in Waverly, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Waverly, and putting down their money on brand new construction.
 Waverly’s real estate is, on average, some of the newest in the nation.
 Waverly does seem to be experiencing an influx of affluent people, because the median household income is $78,636.00.

-Because occupations involving physical labor dominate the local economy, Waverly is generally considered to be a blue-collar town.
-46.28% of the Waverly workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Waverly, you'll notice that it is more blue-collar than most other communities in America.
+46.28% of Waverly’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Waverly is a town of construction workers and builders, professionals, and service providers.
 There are especially a lot of people living in Waverly who work in teaching (20.66%), maintenance occupations (16.53%), and healthcare (10.74%).

 Waverly is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Waverly is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Waverly, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 100.00% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.

-Waverly is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Waverly doesn't have a public transportation system that people use for their commute.

 Waverly is a somewhat ethnically-diverse town.
 The people who call Waverly home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waverly residents report their race to be White.
 Waverly also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 11.58% of the town’s residents.
 Important ancestries of people in Waverly include English, Irish, Russian, Scottish, and German.